What ages do you admit?

 What are the hours of operation?

 Mission Kids operates year-round.
 The school year starts in late August and ends in early August the following year.
-The school is open Monday through Friday, 8:30 a.m. to 3:00 p.m.
+The school is open Monday through Thursday, 8:30 a.m. to 3:00 p.m.
 Pick up is between 2:30 and 3:00.
-Children attend two, three, or four days a week.
-We observe traditional holidays and school breaks.
+We observe SFUSD school holidays and breaks.

 What’s your curriculum like?